Former Badlees singer Pete Palladino records live solo album at Opera House in Jim Thorpe on Oct. 13

 “I never really wanted to be a solo artist.
 When I was touring with my first solo record [2001’s “Sweet Siren of the Reconnected”], I would have an amazing show in Boston and I’d walk offstage and I’d be by myself.
 It was lonely, and I don’t like to be lonely.
 The great thing about being in a band is having someone to share the victories, the defeats, the hard nights, the easy nights.
 I don’t need a posse; I just like to be surrounded by musicians I admire and like.
 It’s just good to look left onstage and see somebody.”

-The Badlees were a six-piece rock band who created and performed music since 1990.
-Palladino, Bret Alexander (guitar), Paul Smith (bass), and Ron Simasek (drums) joined forces decades ago after a few happenstance introductions that, some would say, were driven by destiny.
-In 2009, Drevitch and violinist Nyke Van Wyk joined the band.
+The Badlees created and performed original roots rock music since 1990.
+Palladino, Bret Alexander (guitar), Paul Smith (bass), Jeff Feltenberger (guitar), and Ron Simasek (drums) joined forces decades ago after a few happenstance introductions that, some would say, were driven by destiny.
+In 2009, guitarist Dustin Drevitch and violinist Nyke Van Wyk joined the band.
 Individually, the members are very different on many levels, each coming to the table with unique personalities and musical influences.
 However, these differences are why The Badlees worked in the first place and survived ups and downs in the ever-changing music industry, releasing several independent albums and achieving national success with their 1995 album “River Songs.”

 “River Songs” was released on their indie label Rite-Off Records and sold over 10,000 units before being picked up by national label Polydor/Atlas.
 The album was re-released across the country in October of 1995 and spawned three national hits – “Fear of Falling,” “Angeline Is Coming Home,” and “Gwendolyn.”